How I booked 7 plane tickets to Hawaii’s Big Island for $11 each

 To get the KLM miles, I transferred Amex Membership Rewards points to my FlyingBlue account.

-tickets for my brother and his better half- 2 tickets from DFW to KOA on a Delta flight
+tickets for my brother and friend- 2 tickets from DFW to KOA on a Delta flight

 These were booked with FlyingBlue miles also.